danielharrell/does_music_move/does_music_move.md

-means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow as a rhythm, or rise and fall as a melody, or depart and return as a harmony.
-Or to move, in sum, as a piece of music.
+means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow, rise and fall, depart and return.
+Or to move, in sum, the way that music does.

 But there is also a problem with this sort of talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
 I have divided it into two parts.
-In the [first part][part one], I will explain what the problem is.
-And in the [second part][part two], I will explain why I take the problem to be important---even for those of us with little interest in music.
+In the [first part][part one], I will explain what I take the problem to be.
+And in the [second part][part two], I will explain why I take the problem to be important.

 #### I. The nature of the problem. [part one]

 So what is the problem with our talking as if music moved?
-The problem, in a word, is with
+The problem, in a word, is
 *space*: the space, that is, in which music must move, if it does move.
 For this space makes something close to complete sense on the one hand,